JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 ```
 </div>

-As you see here, we include the `import SharedCode` to import our Framework.
+As we see here, we include the `import SharedCode` to import our Framework.
 Next we call the method
 from it as `CommonKt.createApplicationScreenMessage()`.
 Follow the
 [Kotlin/Native as an Apple Framework](/docs/tutorials/native/apple-framework.html) tutorial for
 more details on the Kotlin/Native to Swift (or Objective-C) interop.